Yunqi2001/TJU-PCB-2023/07-prototyping/README.md

 		<img src="./images/IMG_2196.jpeg") alt="size limit image cant be show" height="350">
 	</p>

+- <p>
-- Then let's add components to it!
+	Then let's add components to it!
 My idea was to create three layers: the PCB & battery layer, an opaque layer to conceal the circuit, and a transparent layer on the to scatter the light.
 And put the LEDs and light sensors on the top through the holes on the layers.
 (Unfortunately I cut my finger when trying to make holes with a knife.
 Always remember to use drills to make holes😢)
 <br/>
 Luckily I found a oxygen tube!
 I cut it and wrapped the jump wires with it, which enhanced the overall appearance.
 <br/>